The best parts about being a podiatrist

 Are podiatry graduates getting jobs?

-According to the Podiatry Board of Australia, there were 3902 podiatrists with general registration in December 2013, and this grew to 5102 in December 2018.
+According to the Podiatry Board of Australia, there were 3902 podiatrists with general registration in December 2013, and this grew to 5,434 by September 2020.
 If the Health Workforce Australia prediction from 2014 was correct that demand for podiatry services would grow by 5.3% each year, the podiatry workforce is in balance with neither an undersupply or oversupply.